ravinderreddy-p/asset-management/README.md

 # asset-management
-Asset Management web application to manage assets/servers in an organisation.
+Asset Management is a web application to manage assets/servers in an organisation.
+It also provides Servers Patching Calendar feature to make them compliance.